savakazakov/pdiot-practical/Labs/Week 1 Lab.md

 At this point you will have a choice between:
 * developing Machine Learning models using the Respeck data and running the models on the Android app
-* developing Machine Learning models using the Thingy data and running the models on the Thingy firmware.
+* developing Machine Learning models using the Thingy data and running the models directly on the Thingy firmware.

-You will be briefly introduced to embedded programming concepts and you will be able to modify the Thingy firmware using the mBed development board.
+You will be briefly introduced to embedded programming concepts and you will be able to modify the Thingy firmware using the mBed development board as a programming/testing interface.

 Use this week's tutorial to set up your development environment and to start collecting data.